jcdarwin/hal/README.md

 Open the dev tools console and you'll see debug output showing what he hears.

+This site can be seen on GitHub Pages, i.e. http://jcdarwin.github.io/hal/

+We can also view it on https://jcdarwin.github.io/hal/ which has the advantage that we don't get continually asked permission for the microphone, however we can't then load http pages into the iFrame.

 ## Credits

 [Robot icon by Ricardo Moreira](https://thenounproject.com/term/robot/11018/)